xebia-functional/appsly-android-rest/README.md

 # Appsly Android REST

-Android client library for [RESTful](http://en.wikipedia.org/wiki/Representational_state_transfer) services
+Async Android client library for [RESTful](http://en.wikipedia.org/wiki/Representational_state_transfer) services.

 # Introduction

+Do you have the need to connect to a REST api with you Android Application and have the responses automatically serialized to Java beans.
+Look no more!
+You found it.

-Appsly Android REST is a client library for RESTful services with an emphasis in simplicity and performance
+Appsly Android REST is a annotation based client library for RESTful services with an emphasis in simplicity and performance that automatically handles the implementation for most common REST use cases.
+Easily handle GET, POST, PUT and DELETE requests in an elegant way.

 # Usage

 Appsly Android REST allows you to declare your operations as annotated Java methods on a Java interface.
+The interface is used to generate a automatically a proxy instance that does the actual work and taking care of all the implementation details.

-For example if we were implementing the Open Weather Forecast API to get the weather forecast for our office in Ballard, Seattle.
+Let's say we were implementing the Open Weather Forecast API to get the weather forecast for the [47 Degrees]() office in Ballard, Seattle.
+We would need to fetch json from this http endpoint and convert it's response to our Java model.
+This is how we'd do it.

 http://api.openweathermap.org/data/2.5/weather?lat=47.663267&lon=-122.384187

-## Service Definition

 ```java